-- [®] If it is difficult to shift into reverse, put the transmission in neutral, release the clutch pedal momentarily, and then try again. - When towing a trailer, in order to maintain engine braking efficiency, do not use fifth (5-speed models) or sixth gear (6-speed models).
+- ▶If it is difficult to shift into reverse, put the transmission in neutral, release the clutch pedal momentarily, and then try again. - ► When towing a trailer, in order to maintain engine braking efficiency, do not use fifth gear.

 Be careful when downshifting on a slippery surface.
 Abrupt shifting could cause the vehicle to spin or skid.